 Students who plan to finish all degree requirements must submit an online graduation application by the deadline for the semester of graduation, published on the Academic Calendar.
 To access the application, go to the Student Records link under the Academics tab in the myIIT portal (see detailed instructions).

 All graduation correspondence will be sent to your Illinois Tech email account.

 Undergraduate students must complete the following in order to graduate:

-IIT core curriculum (learning goals).
+Illinois Tech core curriculum (learning goals).

 Curriculum requirements including required number of credit hours, for specific degree program.

 Academic Residence requirement.
 The final 45 semester hours towards a degree must be completed at Illinois Tech.

 A minimum cumulative grade point average of 2.00 and a minimum major grade point average of 2.00.
 In the event a student completes all curriculum requirements for a specific degree program but does not meet a minimum grade point average, written approval of both the student's department chair and dean of the Undergraduate College is required prior to registering for additional courses.